datawire/datawire-connect/docs/cli/acceptInvitation.rst

 If omitted, the user is prompted to enter a name interactively after submitting the command.

 Any UTF-8 string may be used for the name.
-Quotes must be used around the value if it includes spaces.
+Quotes must be used around the value if it includes spaces or apostrophes.

 ..
    JMK: determine any length limits